George B. Purdy

-George Barry Purdy (20 February 1944 – 30 December 2017) was a mathematician and computer scientist who specialized in cryptography, combinatorial geometry and number theory.
+George Barry Purdy (20 February 1944 – 30 December 2017) was a mathematician and computer scientist who specialized in cryptography, combinatorial geometry, and number theory.

-Purdy received his Ph.D. from the University of Illinois at Urbana–Champaign in 1972, officially under the supervision of Paul T. Bateman, but his de facto adviser was Paul Erdős.
+Purdy received his Ph.D. from the University of Illinois Urbana-Champaign in 1972, officially under the supervision of Paul T. Bateman, but his de facto adviser was Paul Erdős.
 He was on the faculty in the mathematics department at Texas A&M University for 11 years, and was appointed the Geier Professor of computer science at the University of Cincinnati in 1986.

 Purdy had Erdős number one and coauthored many papers with Paul Erdős, who regarded him as his own student.
-He is the "P" in G.W.
-Peck, a pseudonym for the group of mathematicians that also included Ronald Graham, Douglas West, Paul Erdős, Fan Chung, and Daniel Kleitman.
+He is the "P" in G. W. Peck, a pseudonym for the group of mathematicians that also included Ronald Graham, Douglas West, Paul Erdős, Fan Chung, and Daniel Kleitman.

 Purdy polynomial

 In 1971, Purdy was asked by Larry Roberts, the director of the DARPA Information Processing Techniques Office, to develop a secure hash function to protect passwords on ARPANET.
 Purdy developed the so-called Purdy polynomial, which was a polynomial of degree 224 + 17 computed modulo the 64-bit prime p = 264 - 59.
 The terms of the polynomial could be computed using modular exponentiation.
 DARPA was satisfied with the hash function, and also allowed Purdy to publish it in Communications of the ACM.
 It was well received around the world, and DEC eventually used it in their OpenVMS operating system.
 A DEC report said they chose it because it was very secure and because the existing standard DES could not be exported, which meant that an alternative was needed.
 OpenVMS uses a 64-bit version, based on a 64-bit prime, the same size as the one in the paper.